-The Board focus in this new year is to continue the very strong growth of SNARE product sales, along with similar strong growth for the newly acquired eMite software, such that the target is a doubling of existing revenues and profit.
+The Board focus in this new year is to continue the very strong growth of SNARE product sales, along with similar strong growth for eMite software sales.
 Resources continue to be invested in a major marketing push together with additional sales resources and an emphasis on new partnerships for sales growth.

-Thank you to all the staff that have worked together to achieve an excellent result for 2014-15 and we all look forward to an even brighter current year.
+Thank you to all the staff that have worked together to achieve an excellent result for FY16 and we all look forward to an even brighter current year result.